 Before returning to graduate school, Mrs. Biastoff maintained a private studio for nearly ten years at her previous home, in the Berkshires of western Massachusetts.
 Many of her private students have participated in All-Eastern and both MA and NH All-State festivals.
 Mrs. Biastoff has recently performed with several choral groups, including the New Hampshire Master Chorale, the Berkshire Bach Society, the Chamber Singers of UMass Lowell, and Lexington’s Masterworks Chorale, as well as currently being a staff singer for First Church in Nashua.

-Lisa Brooke is Upbeat New Hampshire’s string teacher for Birch Hill and Amherst Street Elementary Schools.
+Lisa Brooke is Upbeat New Hampshire’s string teacher for elementary and middle school semi-private lessons.
 She taught string ensembles and private students at Shore Country Day School for 3 1/2 years and at Salem State University.
 Lisa’s teaching philosophy is wrapped around her firm belief that learning is a fluid art form.
 Beloved by her violin students and violin class alike she is able to provide the students what they need in order to flourish.

 As a student at Music and Art High School, where she was concertmaster and graduated with highest honors, and the Manhattan School of Music Pre-college division, Lisa spearheaded music outreach lecture/concerts in the underserved population of NYC, through the public schools.
 She received her BFA from Suny College at Purchase, where she was concertmaster of the senior orchestra.